sammyCHY/devops_project/AWS-S3/aws-s3.md

 Objects are the individual files I store in S3, like photos, videos, documents, or any other type of data.
 Each object has a unique key (file name) and can range in size from a few bytes to terabytes.

+### Keys:

+Keys are unique identifiers for objects with a bucket.
+They're like the file names I use on my computer.
+I can organize objects with a bucket using folder-like structures in the their keys, called prefixes.

+### Storage Classes:

+S3 offers different storage classes to suit various use cases and budget requirements.
+These include standard-IA(Infrequent Access), One zone-IA, Intelligent-Tiering, Glacier, and Glacier Deep Archive.
+Each class has different durability, availability, and cost characteristics.

+### Access Control:

+I can control who can access my objects in S3 using Access control Lists (ACLs) and Bucket Policies.
+I can also use Identity and Access Management (IAM) to mange access at a user or group level.

+### Durability and Availability:

+S3 is designed for 99.999999999% (11 nines) durability, meaning my data is highly resistance to loss.
+It also offer high availability, ensuring that my objects are accessible whenever I need them.

+### Data Transfer:

+S3 supports both inbound (upload) and outbound (download) data transfer.
+I can transfer data to and from S3 using various methods. including the AWS Management Console, CLI (Command Line Interface), SDKs (Software Development Kits), or third-party tools.

+### Versioning:

+S3 Versioning allows me to keep multiple versions of an object in the same bucket.
+This feature helps protect against accidental deletion or overwrite, as I can restore previous versions of an object if needed

+**Note**

+### Storage Class:

+A storage class in Amazon S3 is like a category or type of storage option for the data.
+Each storage class has its own set of characteristics, such as cost, durability, and availability, that determine how my data is stored and managed in the cloud.
+I can choose the storage class that best fits my nees based of factors like how frequently I Access my data, how quickly I ned it, and how much I'M willing to pay for storage

+### AWS Management Console:

+It's a website where I can manage all the AWS services using a point-and-click iterface.
+I can do things like starting virtual servers, storing files, and setting up security rules, all without needing to write any code.

+### CLI (Command Line Interface):

+This is the tools that lets someone control AWS services using text commands typed into a terminal or command prompt.
+It's handy for automating tasks and scripting repetitive actions.

+### SDKs (Software Development Kits):

+SDKs are packages of tools and code that help developers build applications that use AWS services.
+They provide ready-made fuctions and examples to make it easier to integrate AWS into my software projects, whether I have coding in Java, Python, JavaScript, or another language.

+# What is S3 Versioning?

+Imagine I'm working on a big project and I accidentally delete an important file.
+But wait, with S3 Versioning, it's like having a magic undo button.

+- Here's how it works: Normally, when a file is deleted in S3, it's gone for good But with versining turned on, s3 keeps a copy of every version of my file, even if I delete it or overwrite it.
+So if I make a mistake , I can easily go back to a previous version and restore it, just like rewinding time.

+- This feature is super handy for protecting my data from accidents or malicious actions.
+It's like having a sefety net for my files, ensuring that even if something goes wrong, I have can always recover my precious data.
+Plus, it's easy to turn on and manage, giving me someone peace of mind knowing that the files are always safe and sound inAmazon S3.

+- Firstly, I will create a new bucket in Amazon S3 to store my files.
+Following that, I will upload a file into this newly created bucket.
+Subsequently, I will enable versioning for the bucket, allowing us to retain multiple versions of my uploaded files for tracking changes over time.
+Next, I will configure the permission for the bucket to enable public access, ensuring that the files can be accessed by anyone with the appropriate link.
+Finally, I will implement lifecycle policies to automate the management of my files.

+# Let's initiate the practical phase by setting up the creation of an Amazon S3 bucket,

+1. First, navigate to the search bar on the AWS console.

+a) Search for "S3"